-Types of Girl about the Globe (GatG) – Adventure GatG, Architecture GatG, Cultural GatG, Desert GatG, Digital Nomad GatG, Movie Tourism GatG, Shopping & Markets GatG
+Types of Girl about the Globe (GatG) – Adventure GatG, Cultural GatG, Desert GatG, Digital Nomad GatG, Movie Tourism GatG, Shopping & Markets GatG

-Morocco is enchanting.
-It epitomises the exotic, and its bustling bazaars, pristine beaches, and spectacular landscapes are a draw to the adventurous solo.
+Morocco is enchanting and its bustling bazaars, pristine beaches, and spectacular landscapes are a draw for the adventurous solo.
 For those who choose to visit, there are limitless treasures to uncover and experience, from perfectly preserved medieval towns to the great imperial cities of Fez and Marrakech.
 Ancient wonders abound everywhere you turn, yet nestled in amongst them are more cosmopolitan delights, from great malls to streets full of stalls selling mouth-watering cuisine.

-If you are planning on travelling to Morocco, below is our Solo Travel in Morocco guide.
+If you are planning on travelling to Morocco, below is my Solo Travel in Morocco guide.
 Discover the best places to travel to in Morocco as a solo, tours to Morocco and accommodation in Morocco and what to see and do.
-Just click on the relevant section or read the whole article.
+Happy planning!

 - Solo Travel in Morocco